fratambot/data-science-microservice-template/README.md

 # Data science microservice template
-This is my go-to template for developing and pushing to production my data science microservices.
+This is my go-to template for developing my data science projects and pushing them to production as microservices.

 ## Production
 In production the API for inference is dockerized.